WhY Zero Trust?

 What is Zero Trust?

-What is Sekuro's Zero Trust Strategy?
+Sekuro's Zero Trust Framework

 What are the 8 Pillars of Sekuro's Zero Trust Strategy?

-Multi-step authentication and verification of users on an on-going basis with automated, continuous provisioning and deprovisioning.
+Multi-step authentication and verification of users on an ongoing basis with automated, continuous provisioning and de-provisioning.

 Catalogue, risk assess, restrict access to and protect applications and APIs.